vinojash/UIPath-JS/README.md

 [Click here to Edge git repository](https://github.com/tjanczuk/edge)

 # How to use
-    Create a Blank Process in UIPath Designer,then add Input Dialog, Check Palindrome and Message Box activity and connect those three sequentially.
+    Download and install the above nuget package to your designer then, Create a Blank Process in UIPath Designer,then add Input Dialog, Execute Javascript and Message Box activity and connect those three sequentially.

 ![](https://raw.githubusercontent.com/vinojash/UIPath-JS/master/Screenshots/1%20workflow.PNG)